Padahastasana (Hand to Foot Pose)-Alignment, Benefits, and Cautions

 Padahastasana is also known as Hand to Foot Pose.
-It is practised during the Surya Namaskar or Sun Salutation.
+It is practiced during the Surya Namaskar or Sun Salutation.
 Padahastasana massages and tones the digestive organs while increasing flexibility in your calves and hamstrings.
-It can also release excess vata (air) from your abdomen and improve blood circulation.
+It can also release excess Vata (air) from your abdomen and improve blood circulation.

-- Stand with the spine erect, feet together and hands besides the body
+- Stand with the spine erect, feet together and hands beside the body

 - Relax your body

 - Distribute the weight of the body evenly on both feet